Question-Score Identity Detection (Q-SID)

 - clusters any student/partner pairs that share unusually high Collusion Scores into small Collusion Groups of typically two to five students.

-To use Q-SID, read the Q-SID Guide, view Example Results, and go to the Analyze Data page.
+To use Q-SID, read the Q-SID Guide and go to the Analyze Data page.
 Students should read the explanation on the For Students page.

-Academic or nonprofit researchers, as well as teachers employed by nonprofit institutions, are permitted to use the Q-SID Program posted on this site subject to the Academic License.
+Teachers employed by nonprofit institutions, as well as academic or nonprofit researchers, are permitted to use the Q-SID Program posted on this site subject to the Academic License.